 With advances in medicine and better nutrition choices, cats are living longer than before.
 It is not unusual nowadays for our feline friends to live well into their 20’s

-A cat’s lifespan can vary drastically due to many factors, in particular whether a cat lives exclusively indoors vs spending time regularly outdoors.
+A cat’s lifespan can vary drastically due to many factors, in particular, whether a cat lives exclusively indoors vs spending time regularly outdoors.
 Cats who live outdoors are obviously exposed to a number of risks, hazards, dangers and even diseases that indoor cats are not susceptible to.
-Infectious diseases, exposure to the elements, being chases by dogs or hunted by other wild animals can be life threatening and can cause high stress for outdoor cats.
+Infectious diseases, exposure to the elements, being chased by dogs or hunted by other wild animals can be life-threatening and can cause high stress for outdoor cats.